 With your team collaboratively create a why statement.
 Ask them: What are our values and what are we passionate about?
 Why does the business exist?
 Why is our team important to the business?
 Why do you enjoy working in the team?

 Having a clear why statement provides an intrinsic call to action and provides purpose to the organisation’s services.
 It’s human nature to want to feel part of something bigger with a sense of community.
 The why statement acts as an anchor, stabilising a team to focus on a greater commitment.

 2. Give employees time to recharge and de-stress

 As culture is created by choice, be aware of the choices you’re making and how they influence your team.
 If you have a habit of working long hours, never taking a lunch break and operating under stressful conditions this will flow on to the team.

 Working long hours and rarely taking breaks may boost results in the short-term but can be damaging in the long-term.
 Stress in teams creates a negative environment leading to employees growing sick, tired, and unmotivated.

 Establish ways to create intrinsic incentives and other creative solutions to let employees recharge and renew their creativity.
-For example, ensure each staff member steps away from their desk to take a lunchbreak.
+For example, ensure each staff member steps away from their desk to take a lunch break.
 Or hold meditation sessions in the boardroom on a Friday.
-It's even more common now for organisations to allow employees to work from home or flex their hours outside of the 9 to 5.
+It’s even more common now for organisations to allow employees to work from home or flex their hours outside of the 9 to 5.
 By giving employees more flexibility and an environment to recharge you’ll likely find better work results with the team achieving more.
-Not only does it help the success of the organisation, it is the organisation's responsability to look after its employees!
+Not only does it help the success of the organisation, but it is also the organisation’s responsibility to look after its employees!